mbensmida/sphinx-poc/docs/ManageTasks.rst

 	- Done: tasks on which work is ended.

 .. note:: Changing the default workflow for new projects is done only by
-			the administrator, see `this
+			the administrator, see :ref:`this section <#PLFAdminGuide.Configuration.TaskManagement>`
-			section <#PLFAdminGuide.Configuration.TaskManagement>` for more details.
+			for more details.

 -  **Sub-project**: A project can have any number of sub-projects and a sub-project can also have an unlimited number of smaller